rpuig2001/CDM/README.md

 - Column ASRT: It shows the requested StartUp time, It can be added to the list with the toggle function or sending a REA Msg.
   - Color defined as ``color10``.

+- [FUTURE 2.0.9] Column Ready Start-up: It shows if the plane is Ready for Start-up or not together with the ASRT.
+(ASRT and Ready Start-up do the same, but this column is a way to represent the real ready start-up function from IRL because Euroscope doesn't have this function)
+  - ``Toggle Ready Start-up function`` sets RSTUP with ASRT or removes it if already set.
+  - Color defined as ``GREEN`` when RSTUP is set.
+  - Color defined as ``RED`` when RSUP is NOT set.

 - Column CTOT: It shows aircraft's CTOT which can be added, modified, removed or reloaded.
   - Color defined as ``color11``.